alloba/book-of-hours-notes/Book Of Hours/books/DEPRECATED - On Thirstlies, Ivories, and Lovelies.md

 # On Thirstlies, Ivories, and Lovelies

+Note: This was reworked into a similarly named book with different aspects in some update.
 ## Description
 On Thirstlies, Ivories and Lovelies

-[[Fionna Ayrshire]] recounts her visits in dreams to the 'Red Church' in the Mansus, and her conversations with the Names of the Grail.
+Fionna Ayrshire recounts her visits in dreams to the 'Red Church' in the Mansus, and her conversations with the Names of the Grail.
 ### Partial Study Description

 ### Study Complete Description